 1. Modify reference information for an existing language code element 2.
 Propose a new macrolanguage or modify a macrolanguage group 3.
-Retire a language code element from use 4.
-Split a language code element into two or more new code elements 5. $\boxtimes$ Create a code element for a previously unidentified language
+Retire a language code element from use (duplicate or non-existent) 4.
+Expand the denotation of a code element through the merging one or more language code elements into it (retiring the latter group of code elements) 5.
+Split a language code element into two or more new code elements 6.
+Create a code element for a previously unidentified language For proposing a change to an existing code element, please identify: Affected IS O 639-3 identifier: mui Associated reference name: Musi e name: Musi

-For proposing a change to an existing code element, please identify:
+1. Modify an existing language code element

-Affected ISO 639-3 identifier:

-Associated reference name:

-1. Modify an existing language code element (a) What are you proposing to change: Language reference name Language additional names Language type (living, extinct, historical, etc.) Language scope (individual language or macrolanguage) (b) What new value(s) do you propose: (c) Rationale for change: 2.
+(a) What are you proposing to change: Language reference name

+Language additional names Language type (living, extinct, historical, etc.) Language scope (individual language or macrolanguage) (b) What new value(s) do you propose: (c) Rationale for change: 2.
 Propose a new macrolanguage or modify a macrolanguage group (a) For an existing Macrolanguage, what change to its individual language membership do you propose: (b) Rationale for change: For a new Macrolanguage proposal, please also complete the form "Request for New Language Code Element in ISO 639-3" (file name "ISO639-3_NewCodeRequest.doc" or "ISO639-3_NewCode RequestForm.rtf"), which must also be submitted to fully document the intended meaning for the new macrolanguage.
 3. Retire a language code element from use (a) Reason for change: There is no evidence that the language exists.
-This is equivalent to another ISO 639-3 language.
-This is a variety that is fully intelligible with another ISO 639-3 language and should be merged with it. (b) If one of the latter two reasons, with which ISO 639-3 code element (identifier and name) should it be merged : (c) Rationale for change: 4.
-Split a language code element into two or more code elements (a) List the languages into which this code element should be split: By the language identification criteria set forth in ISO 639-3, the simple fact of distinct identities is not enough to assign separate identifiers.
-The criteria are defined in the standard as follows:
+This is equivalent to another ISO 639-3 language. (b) If equivalent with another code element, with which ISO 639-3 code element (identifier and name) is it equivalent: (c) Rationale for change: 4.
+Expand the denotation of a code element through merging of one or more code elements (a) List the languages (identifier and name) to be merged into this code element and retired from use: [lmt] Lematang [plm] Palembang [pen] Penesak [rws] Rawas (b) Rationale for change The Musi river is the longest in Sumatra, and many speech varieties are spoken along its length.
+Musi and the other Malay varieties listed in 4a were listed in the 1981 Wurm and Hattori linguistic atlas as being Malay dialects, but were incorrectly interpreted in previous Ethnologue editions as distinct languages.
+Language surveys completed in 2006-2007 found comprehension between these Malay dialects, and a set of shared phonological innovations.
+The above "languages" should be listed as dialects of Musi.